michael-pruglo/aesthetics/README.md

 # aesthetics battle royale

 Exploration of personal style.
-Provided a media library with metadata, explore, rate, tag, use DL.
+Provided a media library with metadata - explore, rate, tag, use DL.

 Run with:

 ```py
 python src/ae_rater.py [path/to/media]
 ```